whyrusleeping/hellabot/README.md

 For servers that require passwords in the initial registration, simple set the Password field of the IrcCon struct before calling Start on it.

+### Debugging

+The hbot package has a global variable called Verbosity, it controls hellabots internal logging levels.
+Currently it is unfinished, but setting it to 5 will enable all current logs, including incoming and outgoing messages.

 ### Why?